lucysrausch/hoverboard-firmware-hack/README.md

 ---

 #### Flashing
 To build the firmware, just type "make".
-Make sure you have specified your gcc-arm-none-eabi binary (verion 7 works, there is a version that does not!) location in the Makefile ("PREFIX = ...").
+Make sure you have specified your gcc-arm-none-eabi binary (version 7 works, there is a version that does not!) location in the Makefile ("PREFIX = ...").
 Right to the STM32, there is a debugging header with GND, 3V3, SWDIO and SWCLK.
 Connect GND, SWDIO and SWCLK to your SWD programmer, like the ST-Link found on many STM devboards.

 Make sure you hold the powerbutton or connect a jumper to the power button pins while flashing the firmware, as the STM might release the power latch and switches itself off during flashing.
 Battery > 36V have to be connected while flashing.